hazelweakly/hazelweakly.me/src/pages/about.md

   <section id="short" data-atabs-panel data-atabs-tab-label="Short" class="flow">

 Currently, I spend my days working on building out teams of humans as well as the infrastructure, systems, automation, and tooling to make life better for others.
-If I'm not working or programming, I'm probably swing dancing.
+If I'm not working or programming, I'm probably swing dancing or playing pool!
 Find me on [mastodon]({{socialMedia.mastodon.url}})! (or [elsewhere](/contact))

   </section>